NTU-LaDS-II/FAN_ATPG/pkg/common/README.md

             string.

             e.g.
                 #include "cmd.h"
                 CmdMgr mgr;
                 Cmd cmd("read_file");
                 mgr.regCmd("I/O", &cmd);
                 mgr.read();

-        Take a look at the example binary `common_test.cpp' which shows how to use this package.
+        `common_test.cpp' is an example that shows how to use this package.

     III.
 Build